Move the earth, move your mind at the Bonavista Biennale | CBC News

 It's the seemingly magic rocking of a glow-in-the-dark light through an old Elliston root cellar, or the floating of a would-be boulder through the sky.

-This year's edition of the Bonavista Biennale is all about movement, as described by its latest motto: FLOE.
+This year, there are installations in 10 separate communities along the coast, forming a rough 100-kilometre loop.

+Movement is the main focus for 2019 and the motto is FLOE.

-That movement is the travel of a metal stick-figure like home through the Bonavista Peninsula.
+That movement is the travel of a metal stick-figure like home through the peninsula.
 It's also a movement of mind, in pieces of art that challenge your beliefs about Newfoundland and Labrador — where it's been, and where it's headed.

 "I think artists, particularly contemporary artists, are a seed for innovation, they're a seed for new thinking of meaning, new thinkings of place and possibility," said Matthew Hills, the director of the art gallery at Memorial University's Grenfell Campus and one of three curators for this year's Biennale.

+The Biennale ran for the first time in 2017, with 26 artists presenting pieces in 24 different locations on the Bonavista Peninsula.

-He says his goal is that after the artwork is taken away, the Biennale will leave behind a "residue of creativity," and a sense that Newfoundland and Labrador is a dynamic place.
+Hills says his goal for the Biennale is to be more than a periodic art exhibit — it's to see the Biennale leave behind a "residue of creativity," and a sense that Newfoundland and Labrador is a dynamic place.

 "As a province, when we deal with out-migration, when we deal with an aging population, when we look at some of the financial and fiscal challenges that we are facing, there can be a tendency to look at the past and consider previous mistakes," Hills said.